What is Neurofeedback?

 How Doctors Get Feedback Data

-A wet cap differentiates from a dry cap in that saline gel is added into the electrode sites, whereas no gel is involved with a dry cap.
+A wet cap differentiates from a dry cap in that saline gel is added to the electrode sites, whereas no gel is involved with a dry cap.
 Individuals are asked to remove any earrings.
 Ears and forehead are cleaned with Nu-prep abrasion gel to clean the surface of these sites.
 This saline gel may easily be wiped out following EEG collection, but it may require additional washing or hair re-styling following the procedure if a wet cap is used.

-Total set-up time is typically about 5 minutes.
+The total set-up time is typically about 5 minutes.

 An eyes-open and eye-closed baseline is taken which will be used to monitor electrical activity in the brain and create an individual protocol for brain training in subsequent sessions.
 The technician or doctor will have the patient sit still for approximately 10 minutes with their eyes open without doing a task.
 Then the technician or doctor will repeat the same process with the patient closing their eyes.

-To achieve good data, the patient may be asked to relax their jaw, soften their eye gaze, or focus on a particular place in the room to reduce the amount of artifact in the EEG.
+To achieve good data, the patient may be asked to relax their jaw, soften their eye gaze, or focus on a particular place in the room to reduce the amount of artifacts in the EEG.
 Artifact refers to the “noise” in the EEG that can be caused by tight muscles, blinking, or movements.
-Doctors must edit the raw EEG data and determine what is artifact vs. an accurate read of the brain’s electrical activity for a good result.
+Doctors must edit the raw EEG data and determine what is an artifact vs. an accurate read of the brain’s electrical activity for a good result.

 What Are Neurofeedback Channels?

 Neurofeedback uses baseline data to identify deviant brain regions by the number of standard deviations away from the norm.
-During neurofeedback sessions, reward conditioning is utilized by providing a visual stimulus as positive reinforcement when the brain spontaneously begins to function more efficiently.
+During neurofeedback sessions, reward conditioning is utilized by providing a visual stimulus as a positive reinforcement when the brain spontaneously begins to function more efficiently.
 Through consistent reinforcements, the brain learns to function in a more balanced and healthy way.

 How Many Neurofeedback Sessions Will I Need?

-The number of sessions a person needs for neurofeedback to begin to produce significant improvements varies; but the brain begins to train and change following the first session.
+The number of sessions a person needs for neurofeedback to begin to produce significant improvements varies, but the brain begins to train and change following the first session.
 A typical treatment course usually consists of approximately 30 sessions but varies depending on how many areas in the brain are not optimized to start, how deviant the electrical activity is from normal, efficient functioning, and other factors such as age and health status.
 Neurofeedback can treat a variety of disorders and conditions including ADHD, PTSD, Anxiety Disorders, Depression, Mood Disorders, sleep difficulties, behavioral issues, and traumatic brain injury.